net-daemon/docs/docs/v3/index.md

 title: NetDaemon
 ---

 NetDaemon provides the capability to write home automations for Home Assistant in C#.
 Version 3.
-Current version of the NetDaemon runtime is 3.1 and use .NET 7 and C# 11.
+Current version of the NetDaemon runtime is 4 and use .NET 8 and C# 12.

 ## About NetDaemon

-Runtime version 3.1 has NuGet version >= `22.44.0` and uses the Docker image `netdaemon/netdaemon3_1`.
+Runtime version 4 has NuGet version >= `23.44.0` and uses the Docker image `netdaemon/netdaemon4`.

-## Migrating from version 2
+## Migrating from version 3

-If you are a current user of version 2 of NetDaemon runtime please see [migrating from version 2 runtime](v3/app_model/moving_from_v2.md)
+If you are a current user of version 3.x of NetDaemon runtime please see [migrating from version 3 runtime](v3/app_model/moving_from_v3.md)

 The daemon core runtime is distributed as a Home Assistant add-on or as Docker container.
 You can as an alternative deploy your own instance using the template project.
 Please see [the getting started](v3/started/installation.md) documentation for setup.

-## Looking for V2 docs?

-You can find the [deprecated V2 docs here](v2/index.md)

 :::note